FacePafes/kspman/README.md

 # kspman
 KSP mod manager YOU manage

-> bugs exist in the current v0.1 release i am aware and fixing them
+> v0.2.0 is out.
+Any bugs found please open an issue

 ---